FDA approves overdose antidote

 A physician can now prescribe the antidote to family members and caregivers to keep on hand in case a loved one overdoses on heroin or opioids.

 Called Evzio, it’s a device that automatically injects a dose of the drug naloxone, a long-used antidote for opioid overdoses, while the individual awaits medical care.

 Naloxone has been a mainstay of overdose treatment for years, but is usually administered by medical personnel in ambulances or emergency rooms.
 But with an increase in overdose-related deaths, there has been a push for antidotes like these to be made available to more people.

 Struggling with addiction?
 Know someone who is?

 Community offers many services to help individuals with drug and alcohol addiction.
-Visit our Behavioral Health website for more information, or call 317-621-5719.
+Visit our Behavioral Health services website for more information, or call 317-621-5719.

 Source: Washington Times